QubesOS/qubesos.github.io/pages/tour.md

 </div>

  * Physical separation doesn't rely on a hypervisor.
-(It's very unlikely that an attacker will break out of Qubes' hypervisor, but if she were to manage to do so, she could potentially gain control over the entire system.)
+(It's very unlikely that an attacker will break out of Qubes' hypervisor, but if one were to manage to do so, one could potentially gain control over the entire system.)
  * Physical separation can be a natural complement to physical security.
 (For example, you might find it natural to lock your secure laptop in a safe when you take your unsecure laptop out with you.)